,

 2. Will you have multiple career pathways?

-It’s important to understand your people when planning the career progression pathways.
+It’s important to understand your people when planning the career progression opportunities.
 Naturally, our employees will have different personality types and roles.
 Some of which are more suited as ‘people managers’ and others as ‘individual contributors’.
 An easy example of this, are very highly skilled experts that essential to the organisation, perhaps a developer or engineer, but may not have the skills or personality type or the inclination to suit a leading managerial/directorial level position.
-Therefore, it’s important to consider if you want to offer multiple career pathways.
+Therefore, it’s important to consider if you want to offer multiple options or not.
 Perhaps by having one which focuses in managerial levels and another which focuses on specialisms e.g. junior developer, senior developer.

 3. What are the criteria for each pathway and how are they evidenced?